A couple of years ago, Minnesota Rep. Mike Jaros told me that he

 get back to you after consulting with the leadership of our Division of Indian Work."

-Our director also recently sent an e-mail to Truett Lawson, the Execution Director of the
+I also sent an e-mail to Truett Lawson, the Execution Director of the

 Conference would write an apology letter

-for Minnesota's Baptist Churches' ties to the exploitation of our state's
+for Minnesota's Baptist Church ties to the exploitation of our state's Native Americans.

-Our director also recently sent an e-mail to Bishop James L. Jelinek, the
+I also sent an e-mail to Bishop James L. Jelinek, the

 Bishop of the Episcopal Diocese of

-Minnesota, wherein he let him know that we would be grateful if the Episcopal Diocese of
+Minnesota, wherein I informed him that I would be grateful if the Episcopal Diocese of

 Minnesota would write an apology

-letter for Minnesota's Episcopal Churches' ties to the exploitation of our
+letter for Minnesota's Episcopal Church ties to the exploitation of our

 state's Native Americans.